When to submit a course proposal

 Our copywriters create the Course Description Page for your course using the information you provide in the proposal.
 We understand that writing the proposal and providing a thorough overview of a course before you have started writing the content can sometimes feel tough.
 If you know who your course is for, what it's about, how you'll teach the material, and the topic matters, you have enough information to submit a proposal.

 Our Copywriters are working on 100s of courses, so we can’t wait until the course is finished before writing the CDP.
 Your CDP must be finished, to open for enrolment.

-- Working title of the course - once you have submitted your proposal and it has been approved, a course shell will be created and ‘TBC’ will be automatically be added before your proposed title.
-Please do not edit this.
-The ‘TBC’ alerts our Copywriters that the Course Description Page needs reviewing.
-They will then go in and review the title and content to make sure it is as SEO efficient as possible and remove the ‘TBC’ when they are finished.
+- Working title of the course - once you have submitted your proposal our copywriters will review the title and content to make sure it is as SEO efficient as possible.

 - Who is this content for? - Please summarise your target audience.
 It will be helpful to include information such as: potential career stage, reasons for taking the course, industry sector.
 If they take this course, what do they receive?
 Certificates, awards, etc. Is any prior knowledge or experience required?

 - What subjects are covered on the course? - Provide 4-6 bullet points outlining what the course will cover

 This helps Learners find your course on the site when searching via the ‘Subjects’ tab.